Do Weight Loss Supplements Even Work?

 Also known as 5-HTP, this amino acid can pass the blood brain barrier and convert to serotonin – a key neurotransmitter involved in the control of appetite, mood and even sleep.
 Supplementing with 5-HTP has been shown to effectively cut appetite and reduce food intake.
 It has also been shown to enhance mood and promote deeper sleep.
 5-HTP is a great supplement for those following low carb diets suffering with cravings and lack of sleep!

 How to Use It: 50 to 100 mg taken three times per day 30 minutes before meals.

 This tropical fruit, native to South East Asia delivers the active ingredient hydroxycitric acid or HCA.
 Research has shown that HCA can help reduce appetite and cravings by boosting levels of serotonin via elevation of 5-HTP.
 It also supports fat burning by preventing the ATP-citrate lyase enzyme from synthesizing fat.
 Supplementation can result in less fat accumulation or body weight gain when excess calories are consumed.

 How to Use It: 500 mg of 50 percent extract of hydroxycitric acid, three times per day.

 Energizing Weight Loss Supplements

-Energy levels can fall when dieting, and energizing supplements can give you a boost, but that’s not all they can do.
-Energizing supplements can help increase the breakdown of fat via lipolysis, allowing for the availability of more energy during workouts and greater caloric burning.
-This also results in preservation of lean muscle tissue, as the body switches from burning protein or carbs to burning fat as fuel.
+Energy levels can fall when dieting.
+Energizing supplements can give you a boost, but that’s not all they can do.
+These supplements can help increase the breakdown of fat via lipolysis, allowing for the availability of more energy during workouts and greater caloric burning.
+This also results in preservation of lean muscle tissue, as the body switches from burning protein or carbs to burning more fat as fuel.